Marcellinus123/MarcNotes-v1.0/README.md

 ## Acknowledgments

-- Qt Framework for the application foundation
+- Windows Widget Framework for the application foundation
 - Inno Setup for installation packaging
 - All contributors and testers